Abstract

 Keywords: BEPS; country-by-country reporting; internal control systems; internal information flows; investment efficiency; regulation; resource utilization; restatements; tax transparency

-with Julius Borghard and Christoph Watrin
+with Christoph Watrin

 Available upon request